guidepup/guidepup.dev/docs/api/class-voiceover-cursor.md

 Takes a screenshot of the item focussed in the VoiceOver cursor and returns the path to screenshot file.

-This command is specific to the VoiceOver screen-reader.
+This command is specific to the VoiceOver screen reader.

 ```ts
 import { voiceOver } from "@guidepup/guidepup";